gstroup/apimocker/README.md

 `apimocker --proxy http://myrealservice.io`
 When the proxy option is set, any requests to apimocker with URLs that are not configured with mock files, will be forwarded to the specified URL.

-A proxy intercept function can be specified using the proxy intercept option (`apimocker --proxy http://myrealservice.io` --intercept config/proxyResponseCustomizer`).
+A proxy intercept function can be specified to modify responses, using the proxy intercept option (`apimocker --proxy http://myrealservice.io` --intercept config/proxyResponseCustomizer`).
 The value of the option should be the path, relative to the current working directory, to a module that exports an intercept function as documented in the [express-http-proxy docs](https://github.com/villadora/express-http-proxy#intercept).

 ### With Grunt or Gulp
 If you're using Grunt for your project, there's a grunt plugin you can use to start up apimocker: